z5labs/battlebots/docs/content/research_and_development/adrs/0005-1v1-battle-orchestration.md

 * **Battle Pacing** - Mechanisms should prevent passive stalemates and force interaction
 * **Definitive Outcomes** - Win conditions must handle all scenarios including edge cases
 * **Fairness** - All rules should be deterministic, predictable, and balanced
-* **Integration** - Must work seamlessly with mechanics from ADR-0006 through ADR-0009
+* **Integration** - Must work seamlessly with spatial mechanics, bot characteristics, equipment systems, and action mechanics
 * **Observability** - Battle state and outcomes must be clear for visualization and analysis
 * **Time Constraints** - Battles must conclude in reasonable timeframes